opencog/opencog/opencog/ghost/README.md

 goal: (please_user=0.8)
 ```

-In this case, all the rules created after it will be having the same goal and the same weight, until seeing another top level goal or the end of file is reached.
+In this case, all the rules created after it will be having the same goal and the same weight, until another top level goal or the end of file is reached.

 It's also possible to create a list of rules that are ordered: